2 Nuts and a Richard!

 2 Nuts and a Richard! (original French-language title: Les Grandes Gueules s'animent!) is a Canadian adult animated sitcom based on the radio show hosted by Quebecois comedy group Les Grandes Gueules.
-It premiered in French on Télétoon la nuit on September 2, 2015, with an English premiere on Teletoon at Night following on October 16, 2015.
-On April 3, 2017, it aired reruns on MuchMusic.
+It premiered in French on Télétoon la nuit on September 2, 2015, with an English premiere on Adult Swim following on October 16, 2015.

 Development

-Production on the series was first announced in May 2014, with the show's concept described as adapting popular sketches from the long running Les Grandes Gueules radio show.
+Production on the series was first announced in May 2014, with the show's concept described as adapting popular sketches from the long-running Les Grandes Gueules radio show.
 Cast members Mario Tessier, José Gaudet and host Richard Turcotte were confirmed to return.
 In the English version, they're voiced by Carlo Mestroni, Shawn Baichoo and Thor Bishopric, respectively.
 To support the first season's launch, a game was released for browsers and mobile platforms.

-A second season, consisting of 12 half-hours, began airing on Télétoon and Noovo on September 4, 2017.
+A second season that consists of 12 half-hour episodes began airing on Télétoon la nuit on September 4, 2017.
 It was not released in English.